serverless-heaven/serverless-webpack/README.md

 In this case you might add external modules in [Webpack's `externals` configuration][link-webpack-externals].
-Those modules can be included in the Serverless bundle with the `webpackIncludeModules` option in `serverless.yml`:
+Those modules can be included in the Serverless bundle with the `custom: webpack: includeModules` option in `serverless.yml`:

 ```js